 Price should just be one of the factors.
 Look at the features and strengths of the software.
 Even if you just choose the basic features, for now, it should have an extensive feature set to enable you to add various other components and modules as and when you need.
 It should also be easily scalable as your business grows.
 The POS System vendor should provide excellent support.

 #5.
 Not Knowing How Reliable The Company’s Support Will Be

 The utility and life of a product will depend on the support services provided by the vendor.
 This depends on how well-established the company is in the industry, how strong it is financially.
 Before buying, check these aspects of the vendor.
 Find if they offer excellent support to their customers.

 If you buy a product and the company is not strong enough it may soon go out of business, leaving you stranded with the product.
 Even if the company is well-established and strong, if their customer service and technical support are poor, you will not be able to resolve issues quickly.

+If your POS is starting to malfunction, upgrading your POS System will save yourself from headaches.
 POS Systems need to run continuously without any hiccups.
 If you encounter problems, the vendor should provide real-time technical support.
 A technical team member should pick up your call and try and assist you in resolving the issue over the phone.
 If this is not possible, the company should immediately send a technician to your premises to resolve the issue.
 The longer your retail POS system is down, the more you lose in terms of time and money.

 A good retail POS system should automate all your sales related processes, improve efficiency, enable better integration of business operations like purchase, sales, inventory, customer tracking, and employee management.
 If you do your homework before you commit to a particular Point-of-Sale system, you will get a solution that will be highly effective and efficient, scales easily, and ensure it serves your retail business for a long time, with quick and effective support from the vendor.